 Its consumption used to be reserved for the upper classes and its energizing and stimulating properties were known, either through the seed or prepared in liquid form, so it was greatly appreciated.
 There are many versions of how its use and production expanded in México; what is certain is that with the Spanish conquest the seed was taken to Europe and from there a whole chocolate tradition was born in countries like Belgium and Switzerland.

-Visit also the ki’Xocolatl stores in Mérida, there you will find unique chocolate products produced in Yucatán, with various versions with different percentages of cacao, mixed with spices, nuts, and more.
+Visit also the Ki’Xocolatl stores in Mérida, where you will find unique chocolate products produced in Yucatán, with various versions with different percentages of cacao, mixed with spices, nuts, and more.